Sponsored content

 Skin tone

-Generally speaking, our skin has either a cool or warm undertone, and this can influence what colour frames suit us best.
+Generally, our skin has either a cool or warm undertone, and this can influence which colour frames suit us best.

 For those with cool undertones, colours to help complement your look include…